BrianBoddaert/PredictingPhysicsResearchProject/README.md

 (*Applying our increments*)

 Now, all that was left to do is was check and see if everything checks out and then to demonstrate the result.
 I did this by spawning a projectile with a set velocity and rigidbody.
-I connected the "results" positions using Unity's debugging features and I also added the ability to change the velocity and direction at real time.
+I connected the resulting positions of the previously predicted trajectory using Unity's debugging features and I added the ability to change the velocity and direction at real time.

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/35961897/103575211-a8ad6780-4ed1-11eb-84db-7545e71a03e1.gif)